 Graham Gordon Ramsay (Associate Director)

 Graham Ramsay has worked as Program Coordinator for ESG since 2002, and became Associate Director in 2014.
 In addition to his administrative life at ESG, he is in charge of introducing video components into the core GIR teaching and learning experience at ESG.
 He did his undergraduate studies at Boston University in music composition, and has studied in music programs at the Boston University Tanglewood Institute and at the Fountainebleau School in France.
 In his life outside of MIT, he works as professional photographer, videographer, and musician.
 As photographer, his work has appeared in national and international publications including the Atlantic Monthly, Time Magazine, and Figaro Magazine (France).
 As a musician, he is a regularly commissioned composer whose works are performed regularly in the US and abroad.
 His CD “The Sacred Voice,” a compilation of many of his choral works, was released by Albany Records in 2011.
-He has been teaching classes as instructor photography since 1990 at the MIT Student Art Association, and has developed and taught numerous humanities-based seminars through the Experimental Study Group since 2003.
+He taught classes in photography from 1990-2012 at the MIT Student Art Association, and has developed and taught numerous humanities-based seminars through the Experimental Study Group since 2003.
 Based on one such seminar, he co-authored the book “A Creative Guide to Exploring Your Life” with Dr. Holly Sweet, published by Jessica Kingsley in 2009.

 Leigh Royden (Director, Physics Staff)